 - Taking care of yourself.
 A good daytime routine is as important as a bedtime routine.
 Avoiding caffeine and heavy meals in the hours leading up to bedtime, can help.
 A warm bath and listening to some calming music can also be relaxing before bed.
 We know that too much time spent on smart phones and computers, especially at night, as well as our bedroom environment can affect how well we sleep.
 So make sure your bed is comfy, and where you sleep lends itself to a restful night, going to bed when you’re sleepy.
 But also try to deal with stress during the day, so it’s less likely to come into your mind when it’s quiet.
 Talk to someone if you are worried or anxious about something.

 - Accepting the problem.
-If you suffer with poor sleep, and have done for a while, acknowledging that you may not sleep well is a place to start.
-This can help manage the repetitive thoughts like “I’m such a bad sleeper, what’s wrong with me?”
-Turning your thoughts away from criticising yourself and focusing on how you spend the time laying awake instead.
+Sometimes it’s not our caffeine intake that’s the issue, but a situation or circumstance that’s causing a lack of sleep.
+Here is a list of agencies that might help.
+If you suffer with poor sleep, and have done for a while, acknowledging that you may not sleep well is also a place to start, rather than trying to fight it.
+This can help manage the repetitive thoughts Instead of saying “I’m such a bad sleeper, what’s wrong with me?” try turning your thoughts away from criticising yourself; focus positively on getting back to sleep, like using the tip below.